Monument organised by Bordeaux Tourism & Congress

 Did you know?

-At 35 metres high, the Porte Cailhau still bears traces of Bordeaux’s ancient ramparts.
+The 35-metre-high Porte Cailhau still bears traces of Bordeaux’s ancient ramparts.

 Before climbing the steps, take a few steps forward and walk around the monument to observe the traces of the ramparts and the many sculptures that adorn the building.